OpenDSA/OpenDSA/RST/en/Glossary.rst

       A theorem that makes it easy to solve :term:`divide-and-conquer recurrences`.

+   matching
+      In graph theory, a pairing (or match) of various nodes in a graph.

+   matching problem
+      Any problem that involves finding a :term:`matching` in a graph with some desired property.
+      For example, a well-known :term:`NP-complete` problem is to find a :term:`maximum match` for an undirected graph.

    max heap
       A :term:`heap` where every :term:`node` has a :term:`key` value
       greater than its :term:`children <child>`.
       As a consequence, the node with maximum key value is at the :term:`root`.

+   maximal match
+      In a graph, any :term:`matching` that leaves no pair of unmatched vertices that are connected.
+      A maximal matching is not necessarily a :term:`maximum match`.
+      In other words, there might be a larger matching than the maximal matching that was found.

    maximum lower bound
       The :term:`lower bound` for the :term:`problem` of finding the maximum value in an unsorted list is :math:`\Omega(n)`.

+   maximum match
+      In a graph, the largest possible :term:`matching`.

    measure of cost
       When comparing two things, such as two algorithms, some event or